aswary/AWS-billing-metrics/README.md

 # AWS_KPI
 This is to extract AWS KPIs specifically for consumption and pricing and dump them into MySql database model for further reporting.
-This module is set up using Python version but can be modified for other versions as well
+This module is set up using Python version 2.7 but can be modified for other versions as well.
+An already existing api SDK library for python `boto3` is being used to communicate with AWS

 # Steps: